tianzong-cheng/llm_robot_perception/README.md

 First, 30 frames will be captured to `video/` folder at 15 FPS and exported to `.png` format.
 Then, the `seg/draw_mask_cup.py` script will draw the mask of the mug.
 Finally, run FoundationPose.

 You can change how many frames is recorded in `ZED/record.py`.

+The output is under `FoundationPose/debug/ob_in_cam`, in the format of a homogeneous transformation matrix.